lukeaitkins/adylic-coding-challenge/README.md

 10% of responses throw and unauthorised error.

 ### Variant
-There is only a single variant returned by the 'mockFetch` function.
+There is only a single variant returned by the `mockFetch` function.
 A variant is an object.
 One of its properties is `working_data`.
 There you can find frames objects `first`, `middle`, `last`.
 Each frame has a `frame_id` and a `content` object.
 The `content` object includes `key-value` pairs.

 ### Columns